Ostrich Fern

 Fronds: Twice divided

-Habitat: Forests in rich damp soil.
+Habitat: Forests, Wet Areas; Forests in rich damp soil.

 Uses: Edible - this is the preferred species to eat.
 However, it should only be eaten in moderation as all ferns contain varying amounts of carcinogenic compounds.